AutoxingTech/axbot_rest_book/docs/reference/services.md

 ## Calibrate Depth Camera Masks

-Some depth cameras can see part of the robot itself.
-This service is used to determine which pixels in the depth camera should be treated as the body of itself and should not be mistaken as obstacles.
+Some depth cameras can see parts of the robot itself.
+This service is used to determine which pixels in the depth camera should be treated as the body of itself and not be mistaken as obstacles.

-Before calibrating, the robot should be place in a empty space.
+Before calibrating, the robot should be placed in an empty space.
 No obstacles should be in the view of all depth cameras.

 ```bash
 curl -X POST http://192.168.25.25:8090/services/calibrate_depth_camera_masks